 - IEC 61084-2-1

 Terminal blocks are insulated, modular connectors that are designed to connect different circuits together.
 These components are also referred to as terminal connectors or connection terminals.
 Terminal blocks generally appear as a long strip made up of several individual terminals, hence the name.
 These conducting terminals and a clamping component form the basis of the terminal block structure.
-The terminals serve different functions, such as they can be used to ground the wires, or connect outlets, as well as electric switches to the mains, in the presence of the electrical power.
-In short, terminal blocks help organize the wires, and secure them effectively.
+The terminals serve different functions – they can be used to ground the wires, or connect outlets or electric switches to the mains, in the presence of the electrical power.
+In short, terminal blocks help organize the wires and secure them effectively.

 Terminal blocks are found on a variety of power management and industrial devices including motor protection relays, variable frequency drives, power supplies and connectors, programmable logic controllers, traffic controls, and so on.

 Terminal blocks are differentiated based on their device type, as well as structure.

 - Fuse Holder Terminals: As the name suggests, these terminals include fuses.
 In case of a short circuit, only the wiring section associated with the fuse holder is affected.

 - Ground Circuit Terminals: These are used to ground systems, as well as components.
 These terminals have a strong resemblance to single level feed through terminals.
 However, the only difference is the metal connection and the blocks carrying the terminated wire are grounded.
 Ground circuit terminals are alternative replacements of standard terminal blocks and can be easily integrated into the terminal block rail.